As Ozempic cases mount, consumer lawyers push to consolidate lawsuits

 By Diana Novak Jones

-Dec 4 (Reuters) - Attorneys representing people who say they weren’t properly warned about harsh side effects associated with blockbuster weight loss drugs like Ozempic and Wegovy are pushing to centralize the lawsuits in a Louisiana federal court, filings show.
+Dec 4 (Reuters) - Attorneys representing people who say they weren’t properly warned about harsh side effects associated with blockbuster weight loss drugs such as Ozempic and Wegovy are pushing to centralize the lawsuits in a Louisiana federal court, filings show.

 About 20 lawsuits over the drugs, known as GLP-1 receptor agonists, have been filed since August against pharmaceutical companies Novo Nordisk and Eli Lilly, court records show.
 Attorneys from Morgan & Morgan, which has brought nine of the lawsuits, filed a motion on Friday asking the U.S. Judicial Panel on Multidistrict Litigation (JPML) to consolidate the litigation over the drugs in the Western District of Louisiana.